CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 fastMod/16384/224       41.3 us         41.3 us        68449
 ```

-Our %128 cases perform the worst because of the bad miss-prediction rate.
+Our `ceil=128` cases perform the worst because of the bad miss-prediction rate.
 Our %32 cases are slightly worse than our `baseMod`, but not terrible.
 That's because the branch is biased towards one side, and the BPU does a decent job and predicting the outcomes.
 However, the loop is not skipping many modulo operations, and we still occasionally pay the price for miss-predicting.
 The %224 cases are similar performance, if not slightly better than `baseMod`.
 That's because the BPU is predicting the branch outcomes faily well because the branch is biased, and we're skipping many of the modulo operations.

+### Side Note - Avoiding Unnecessary Complexity

+But why not just re-generate new random numbers each iteration?
+Generating random numbers takes time.
+If we added the random number generation within the benchmarking loop, we'd have to account for that in the results.
+By simply increasing the size of our vectors to simulate streaming random numbers, we can keep our benchmarking loop clean.

 ## Concluding Remarks